Incoming Residents

 You and your roommate(s) will share a unique relationship during your time together.
 You may not always get along with each other, care to spend a lot of time together, or become good friends, but you will share part of your lives with each other.
 Our philosophy is to encourage roommates to work through initial concerns and perceptions of each other rather than expecting a roommate switch.

-- Before move-In: Due to high occupancy on campus, there will not be vacancies to change around students after the initial assignment.
-The Residence Life and Housing staff is available over the summer and through the start of the semester to help students navigate building connections with their assigned roommate(s).
+• Before move-in: Due to high occupancy on campus, there will not be vacancies to change around students after the initial assignment.
+The Residence Life and Housing staff are available over the summer and through the start of the semester to help students navigate building connections with their assigned roommate(s).

-- After move-In: A room change freeze is active the first three weeks of the semester as housing confirms arrivals and assignments.
-An open room change process (emailed to students and available online) will allow students to request room changes within their assignment living community.
+• After move-in: A room change freeze is active the first three weeks of the semester as housing confirms arrivals and assignments.
+An open room change process (emailed to students and available online) will allow students to request room changes within their assigned living community.
 Please note some communities will remain at high occupancy and room changes may not be an option and staff will assist students in identifying possible room swap opportunities.
-All incoming students seeking a room change for any reason must meet with their Community Director (CD)prior to a change being approved.

 Move-In and Living